isa-ulisboa/greends-pml-2022-2023/README.md

 - [Harvard CS50 | Introduction to Programming with Python free course](https://pll.harvard.edu/course/cs50s-introduction-programming-python)
 - [Walk with Fastai free version tutorial](https://walkwithfastai.com/)
 - [https://pytorch.org/tutorials/](https://pytorch.org/tutorials/)

+---
+Aditional (optional) notebooks:
+- Comparison of image models (video from ~14' ): [Lesson3_which_image_models_are_best.ipynb](Lesson3_which_image_models_are_best.ipynb)
+- Edited notebook for Chapter 4 of the book [Lesson3_edited_book_04_mnist_basics.ipynb](Lesson3_edited_book_04_mnist_basics.ipynb).
+        - The first part of the notebook uses the MNIST data set (MNIST contains images of handwritten digits) and provides an introduction to *tensors* and to *PyTorch* in particular.
+This introduction includes a discussion about shapes and dimensions, loss (dissimilarity), broadcasting, etc. That first part of the notebook *is not* discused in the video.
+        - The second part of the notebook is about *Stochastic Gradient Descent* with some simple examples of one variable functions.